Shockwave (Kings Dominion): History

 The site on which Shockwave stood was formerly home to the Galaxie roller coaster, a small steel coaster of the S.D.C.
 Galaxi model.
 However, on September 11, 1983, an incident on the coaster resulted in the fatal injury of 13-year-old Daniel Watkins.
 The incident was used as the primary example of unsafe rides in local press coverage of the concurrent U.S. Senate hearings on amusement ride safety and regulation.
 Rather than reopen the attraction, Kings Dominion dismantled and sold it, to the Myrtle Beach Pavilion where it operated until 1997 as the Galaxi.

 In August 1985, Kings Dominion announced that they would be building a TOGO stand-up roller coaster to replace Galaxie.
 It would be named Shockwave.
 The station design was known for having a station floor that was not level, which tilted down toward the front where the train exited.
 This eliminated the need to propel trains as they dispatched from the station, instead relying on gravity to roll out of the station.

-On March 23, 1986, Shockwave would open to the public.
+Shockwave opened to the public on March 23, 1986.
 On opening day, its wait times were two and a half hours long.
 This was one of the two stand-up coasters named Shockwave to open that year, with the other one being at Six Flags Magic Mountain which opened two months later on May 16.
 The latter coaster was relocated to Six Flags Great Adventure in 1990 and Six Flags AstroWorld three years later in 1993 as Batman The Escape.

-Shockwave would get rougher over the years and its popularity began to decrease.
+Shockwave became rougher over the years and its popularity began to decrease.
 Plus, the closure of TOGO's American offices in 2001 made getting spare parts much harder and expensive.
 After operating for nearly 30 years and accommodating over 22 million riders, Kings Dominion announced on July 9, 2015, that Shockwave would permanently close.
 Kings Dominion Vice President Pat Jones released a statement saying, "While it’s bittersweet to say goodbye to one of our older coasters, we’re excited for what the future holds...We’re happy that Shockwave was able to provide close to three decades of memories.”
-The last rides on Shockwave would be given on August 9, 2015.
+The last rides on Shockwave were given on August 9, 2015.
 A week later on August 20, Kings Dominion announced that it would be replaced by Delirium for the 2016 season.
 Demolition of Shockwave began in November 2015.